DickerDackel/ddslideshow/README.md

 To do this, scroll through the timeline and find images where you want to change the zoom values or the pan anchor.
-Then select that specific image, configure zoom or pan and press `Apply zoom` or `Apply pan` again for this single selected image.
+Then select that specific image, configure zoom or pan and the various directional buttons below the settings.

 Note, since the calculation of the panning depends on the zoom, panning also needs to be re-applied when the zoom is changed.